jdc141/CIT-130/README.md

 # CIT-130
-Object Oriented Programming in Java
+Object Oriented Programming in Java.

+This class was completed Fall semester 2021.